Modernize Symfony Configs

 git branches: intuition & reality

 Hello!
-I’ve been thinking about git branches a lot, and I keep hearing from people that they find the way git branches work to be counterintuitive.
-It got me thinking: what might an “intuitive” notion of a branch be, and how is it different from how git actually works?
+I’ve been working on writing a zine about git so I’ve been thinking about git branches a lot.
+I keep hearing from people that they find the way git branches work to be counterintuitive.

 3 Signs Your Project is Becoming Legacy - Arrays Creep